RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 - **Preparing for class** (by completing Class Preps) and **attending class meetings**.
 - **Participating actively and openly** during class meetings.
 - **Blocking off daily times** for working on the class outside of class meetings.
-- **Mindful practice and work on assignments** during those daily work times.
+- **Working and practicing mindfully** during those daily work times.
-- **Careful understanding of feedback** on your work so that you can incorporate it into later attempts intelligently.
+- **Carefully understanding feedback** on your work so that you can incorporate it into later attempts intelligently.
-- **Consistent submission of attempts** on class work, described later.
+- **Consistently submitting attempts** on class work, described later.
 - **Asking questions about math** in drop-in hours, class meetings, or emails when there's anything you're not sure about.

 Successful MTH 225 students have one thing in common: *They all engage in these behaviors and do these actions consistently, every day throughout the course*.
 Unsuccessful students typically fail to be consistent in one or more of these. **The common denominator is focus and consistency** -- you do not have to be a "math genius" to do well in MTH 225!
 You just have to **consistently engage with the feedback loops** that are there for you.